Alf Dubs, Baron Dubs: Career

+Dubs is a patron of Humanists UK, a patron of Refugee Support Group based in Berkshire, as well as treasurer of the All-Party Parliamentary Humanist Group.
+In 2025, he spoke on Humanists UK’s podcast, What I Believe, sharing the memories that have shaped his life and career.
+He said:‘I was passionately interested in politics when I was younger.
+When I saw the 1945 General Election, I was living in Manchester.
+My mum took me to a boarding house near Blackpool.
+Because the armed forces had to have their vote sent from the Far East, they didn’t start counting until the morning.
+So the first results come out at midday.
+And the people in the boarding house said that the BBC were going to broadcast the early election results from the town square as they were coming in – there was no television of course.
+So I went there and I heard the results and I went back and they said, "Well, what is it?"
+And I said very proudly something like "Labour, 140, Conservatives, 30".
+And I heard a voice say, "Oh, my God, it’s the end of England!"
+And I thought to myself, "Well, if that’s what they think, I don’t agree with them".'In 2008, Dubs participated in 42 House of Lords debates, well above average for all peers.
+He has spoken on many varied subjects including the National Probation Service and road safety.
+Dubs was chair of the Road Safety Foundation.

 Dubs lists his main home as a cottage in the Lake District in Cumbria, which enabled him to claim over £26,000 of overnight subsistence expenses in 2007–08, although he has lived in Notting Hill, London, since 1964.
-In May 2009, he argued in justification that Lords regard the overnight allowance as a payment in lieu of salary.
-"We are the only legislators in the world that don’t get paid," he said.
+In May 2009, he argued in justification that Lords regard the overnight allowance as a payment instead of salary.
+"We are the only legislators in the world that don't get paid," he said.
 "The overnight thing is quite generous because it compensates for not having a salary.
-In practice that’s how it works."
+In practice that's how it works."

 Dubs is a vice-president of the Debating Group.

-He was awarded Humanist of the Year 2016 by the British Humanist Association at an awards ceremony in London and an Honorary Silver Medal of Jan Masaryk at the Czech Republic Ambassador's residence in London in November 2019.
-In 2021, he had his Czech citizenship restored (alongside his British one) and thus became the first Czech-British member of the House of Lords.
+Dubs was awarded Humanist of the Year 2016 by the British Humanist Association at an awards ceremony in London and an Honorary Silver Medal of Jan Masaryk at the Czech Republic Ambassador's residence in London in November 2019.

 During the 2020 coronavirus pandemic, Dubs was among a number of Humanists UK patrons to contribute morale-boosting messages of resilience, hope, and inspiration on National Prison Radio.

+Lord Dubs is a supporter of the G12++ certificate, a high school-equivalent certificate tailor-made for refugees by Alsama Project, which he has described as "a beacon of hope for a brighter future".